3220 Purchase of Restricted Items

 University employees, staff, and students routinely use a variety of potentially hazardous materials in their work.
 Safe management of these materials is promoted through training and education programs and periodic safety inspections.
 A small subset of these materials requires greater scrutiny for regulatory and safety purposes.
 To ensure that oversight is consistently provided without unreasonably interfering with operations and research, the University requires all individuals and departments with a legitimate need to purchase restricted items to do so in accordance with these procurement procedures.

-If a purchase request is denied, the decision may be appealed through the University Safety Committee, Radiation Safety Committee, Biological Safety Committee, Chemical and Laboratory Safety Committee, or the Yale Institutional Animal Care and Use Committee (IACUC) as appropriate.
+If a purchase request is denied, the decision may be appealed through the University Safety Committee, Radiation Safety Committee, Biological Safety Committee, Chemical and Laboratory Safety Committee, the Yale Institutional Animal Care and Use Committee (IACUC), or the Office of General Counsel (OGC), as appropriate.

 Items considered hazardous materials under this section can pose serious risks of injury or exposure, or require authorization for use prior to acquisition, and therefore may only be ordered and used by groups whose facility, safety equipment, and training so prepare them.
 Purchases of these items must be made through the Yale e-procurement solution, to facilitate order tracking and approval.
 Examples of hazardous materials requiring pre-order approval include: highly reactive/pyrophoric compounds, toxic compressed gases, highly toxic chemicals, DHS-regulated chemicals, select agents as defined by CDC/USDA, other human pathogens, defective pathogen vectors and vector kits used for research experiments involving recombinant and synthetic nucleic acid molecules, and other high hazard compounds.
 As these lists periodically change, please consult the following links for the most current information: